 Backorder Management When a sales order exceeds available stock, automatically split it into a fulfilled portion and a backorder.
 Track backorders separately, link them to incoming purchase orders, and fulfil them automatically on receipt.

-Push Notifications Listen for the LowStockDetected event and send notifications via email, Slack, or SMS.
+Push Notifications Listen for low stock events and send notifications via email, Slack, or SMS.
 Different products might route to different people — the warehouse manager for fast-moving items, the procurement team for expensive ones.

 Scheduled Stock Health Reports Run a nightly job that scans all stock items and sends a summary: items below reorder point, items with zero availability, items with high allocation ratios, and items that haven't moved in 90 days.
 Proactive beats reactive.